awesome-astra/docs/docs/pages/develop/platform/aws-lambda-function.md

     <li class="nosurface">You should <a href="https://awesome-astra.github.io/docs/pages/astra/create-instance/">Create an Astra Database</a></li>
     <li class="nosurface">You should <a href="https://awesome-astra.github.io/docs/pages/astra/create-token/">Have an Astra Token</a></li>
     <li class="nosurface">You should <a href="https://awesome-astra.github.io/docs/pages/astra/download-scb/">Download your Secure Connect Bundle</a></li>
-    <li>Optionally, if you are new to AWS Lambda, practice <a href="https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html">creating a simpler function</a> first.</li>
+    <li class="nosurface">Optionally, if you are new to AWS Lambda, practice <a href="https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html">creating a simpler function</a> first.</li>
 </ul>

 ## Using Python Driver